Sequential Controlled Langevin Diffusions: Appendix

-\paragraph{Diffusion-based samplers.} Works on diffusion-based samplers such as \emph{Path Integral Samplers} (PIS), \emph{Denoising Diffusion Samplers (DDS)}, \emph{Time-reversed Diffusion Samplers (DIS)}, and others introduced by~\citet{zhang2022pathintegralsamplerstochastic,berner2022optimal,vargas2023denoising,vargas2024transport,sendera2024diffusion,sun2024dynamicalmeasuretransportneural} have focused on transporting a prior to the target distribution using controlled stochastic differential equations (SDEs), where the control is learned by minimizing suitable divergences between induced measures on the SDE trajectories; see the framework described in Section \ref{sec: ISInPathSPace}.
+\paragraph{Diffusion-based samplers.} Works on diffusion-based samplers such as \emph{Path Integral Samplers} (PIS), \emph{Denoising Diffusion Samplers (DDS)}, \emph{Time-reversed Diffusion Samplers (DIS)}, and others introduced by~\citet{zhang2022pathintegralsamplerstochastic,berner2022optimal,vargas2023denoising,vargas2024transport,sendera2024diffusion,sun2024dynamicalmeasuretransportneural,noble2024learned,blessing2025underdamped,blessing2025endtoend,albergo2025netsnonequilibriumtransportsampler} have focused on transporting a prior to the target distribution using controlled stochastic differential equations (SDEs), where the control is learned by minimizing suitable divergences between induced measures on the SDE trajectories; see the framework described in Section \ref{sec: ISInPathSPace}.
+As a historical note, some of the ideas of diffusion sampling were anticipated in earlier works such as \cite{vaikuntanathan2008escorted}.
 In this work, we aim to harness their flexibility together with the power of SMC.
 Orthogonal to our work, techniques from diffusion models have been employed to approximate the extended target distribution needed in AIS methods~\citep{doucet2022annealed,geffner2022langevin}.

 \paragraph{Subtrajectories.} In our work, we utilize the idea of dividing a path measure into sequential sections.
 This bears resemblance to the concept of subtrajectories as introduced in a discrete-time setting in the context of GFlownets \citep{zhang2023diffusion,madan2023learninggflownetspartialepisodes}, and thus we will also use this term.
 While conceptually similar, the latter work only proposed subtrajectories as an alternative training loss, whereas we use them to facilitate integration with SMC methods.
 Additionally, their formulation requires learning the evolution of the SDE marginals, whereas we adapt recent \emph{Controlled Monte Carlo Diffusions} (CMCD)~\citep{vargas2024transport} to get rid of this requirement.